Haitham Mrabet

 Haitham Mrabet (born 15 October 1980) is a Tunisian former footballer who played as a midfielder.
+He has also appeared for the Tunisia national team.

 Career

 Born in Sfax, Mrabet played club football for CS Sfaxien, Al-Merreikh and Étoile du Sahel.

 Mrabet earned 5 international caps for Tunisia between 2005 and 2010, which included appearing in one FIFA World Cup qualifying match.
 He was a squad member at the 2010 Africa Cup of Nations.